jazz-community/ewm-scm-utils/com.ibm.js.team.scm.supporttools/scripts/Readme.txt

 importScmWorkspace

+	Imports a repository workspace from export data conforming to the result of the command exportScmWorkspace.
 Creates a repository workspace and its components from a JSON file describing the workspace component hierarchy structure.
 Imports the folder and file content for each component from a zip file representing the component.

 	Syntax : -command importScmWorkspace -url "https://<server>:port/<context>/" -user <userId> -password <password> -projectarea "<project_area>" -workspaceConnection <workspaceNameOrId> -inputFolder <inputFolderPath>